pbatteh/RouterCTRL/README.md

 By default router ip addres is 10.0.0.1, you can change it in `routerctrl` script.

 Instalation:
-Open terminal window, navigate to `install` file and type `./install` you will be prompted to type you username password.
+Open terminal window, navigate to `install` file and type `sudo ./install` you will be prompted to type you username password.
 Alternatively, just double-click on install file, but you wont be able to see output from installation script and you must have gksudo package installed.
 If installation is done, go to http://localhost in browser or type `routerctrl start` to try out if it works.